featured image

 self.cancelled = False

-Notice what is not stored: image tensors.
+Notice what’s not stored: image tensors.
 The results dict stores a path or lightweight reference.
 Holding full GPU tensors here would cause memory leaks for large batches.
 The WISaveImage and WIGridCompositor nodes manage the actual image data.

-This is the most important method.
-It is called synchronously by ComfyUI’s onprompt hook before any execution begins.
-It must be fast and must not raise exceptions (the wrapper in __init__.py catches them, but failures would silently drop the batch).
+handle_prompt() is called synchronously by ComfyUI’s onprompt hook before any execution begins.
+It must be fast and must not raise exceptions.

 def handle_prompt(self, json_data):